Water-Wise Garden Tips

 Timing Your Watering: Watering before 10:00 a.m. can reduce evaporation.

-Soaker Hoses: An easy and cost-effective watering option.
+Soaker Hoses and Drip Irrigation: An easy and cost-effective watering option.
 Slow application prevents wasteful runoff and evaporation caused by overhead sprinklers, as well as allowing water to penetrate the root zone more deeply.

 Fertilizers, Microbes & Fungi: Organic fertilizers, beneficial bacteria and mychorrhizal fungi promote healthy plant growth and essentially make plants more efficient in their uptake of water and nutrients.